omnetpp/docs.omnetpp.org/tictoc/index.md

 contents are usually sorted into `src/` and `simulations/` folders, and possibly subfolders underneath them.

 @note Using the IDE is entirely optional.
-Almost all functionality of @opp (except for some very graphics-intensive and interactive features like sequence chart browsing and result plotting) is available on the command line.
-Model source files can be edited with any text editor, and @opp provides command-line tools for special tasks such as makefile creation, message file to C++ translation, result file querying and data export, and so on.
+Almost all functionality of OMNeT++ (except for some very graphics-intensive and interactive features like sequence chart browsing and result plotting) is available on the command line.
+Model source files can be edited with any text editor, and OMNeT++ provides command-line tools for special tasks such as makefile creation, message file to C++ translation, result file querying and data export, and so on.